 “Whether or not a project pursues LEED certification, we have always incorporated sustainable and green principles in our design philosophy.
 Instead of imposing a signature style into each of our projects, we try to create balance between natural and built environments for maximum benefit of our clients and their communities”.

 BBS has extensive experience and a long-standing working relationship with the New York State Education Department (NYSED).
 In 2017, BBS was selected by NYSED as one of very few multi-disciplinary Architectural and Engineering firms across New York State to perform third-party peer reviews of other firms’ designs on behalf of NYSED.
-We are the only Long Island-based firm to be selected to do so.
-This expression of trust validates NYSED’s respect for BBS’s architectural, engineering, and site design expertise.
+In 2018, BBS was retained – as one of very few multi-disciplinary Architectural and Engineering firms across New York State – to perform third-party peer reviews in all project review areas: Architecture, Engineering and Site.
+This expression of trust validates NYSED’s respect for our time-tested architectural, engineering, and site design expertise.
+As the program is currently on-hold, between 2018 and 2023 BBS was one of top Third-Party Reviewers for New York State.

 Building Condition Surveys (BCS) are a required by NYSED.
 Every five (5) years, Public School Districts must have a full facility survey and report performed by a NYS Registered Architect or Licensed Professional Engineer for all student-occupied buildings.
 The BCS examines conditions of the exterior building envelope, interior spatial and physical components, HVAC systems, plumbing & electrical systems, and site features.
 BBS has been performing NYS SED BCS and 5-Year Facility Plans for New York State public school districts and educational institutions since the program’s inception.